Cusco province

-Cusco Province is the smallest of thirteen provinces in the Cusco Region in the southern highlands of Peru.
+The province of Cusco is located in the southern highlands of Peru and is the smallest of thirteen provinces in the Cusco Region.
+Its capital is Cusco, which is also the Historical Capital of Peru.

+It is bordered to the north by the provinces of Calca and Urubamba, to the east by the province of Quispicanchi, to the south by the province of Paruro, and to the west by the province of Anta.
+It has a population of 447,588 inhabitants.

 Geography

 Some of the highest mountains of the province are listed below:

 Political division

 The province is divided into eight districts (distritos, singular: distrito), each of which is headed by a mayor (alcalde).
-The districts, with their capitals in parenthesis, are:
+The districts, with their capitals in parentheses, are: